parrt/cs601/lectures/git-basics.md

 If you want to throw out the repository, just remove the entire subtree.
 There is no central server to notify.
 Every repository instance is a complete copy so you could have, for example, 10 versions of the repository cloned from an original sitting on the same disk.

 After you create a repository, you can add all sorts of files but git ignores them until you ``add`` them.
 When you add files or modify files already known to git, they are in the so-called *staging area* (this used to be called the *index*).
 You can have whatever other files you want laying around, such as development environment preference files.
 Git will simply ignore them unless you add them.
 This is different than other revision control systems that insist upon knowing about and managing everything under a particular subtree.
+I like that feature.

 ### Commits

 In concept, a commit is a snapshot of your entire repository directory subtree on the disk.
-In reality, repository store only the difference of the current stuff from the previous stuff.
-For binaries that change, it copies the whole thing.
-The most recent commit is called the ``HEAD``.
+In reality, the repository stores only the difference of the current stuff from the previous stuff.
+For binaries that changes, (likely) copying the whole thing.
+The most recent commit is called the `HEAD`.

 Having a complete list of changes is extremely useful.
 For example, here is a chunk taken out of the middle of my commits on the ANTLR repository as shown by SourceTree: